tamagui/tamagui/next.md

 Inbox

+- check deps are matching in compiler startup
 - can optimize useMedia:
   - https://twitter.com/sebmarkbage/status/1576603375814070273
   - "some tricky with either useDeferredValue or useSyncExternalStore you can use for this"